heoliveira/ci-datatables-server-side-pagination/readme.rst

 What is Datatable Server Side Pagination for Codeigniter
 #########################################################

-Datatable Server Side Pagination for Codeignter is as small and simpley classes for optimise your time when use olde versions this framework with JavaScript Datatable component .
+Datatable Server Side Pagination for Codeignter is solution small and simple that implements through classes a way for optimise your time when use old versions from CI framework together with JavaScript Datatable component .

 This classes implements server side pagination from easy mode throught recover data by CI Query Builder or by ORACLE SQL instructions.

-Pherhaps in same cases the SQL Query pode funvionar in other database, we recomend strengt test in other database and help us do increse this shortcut developer.
+Pherhaps recover by SQL Query correctly work in distincts databases diferents the ORCALE, we strength recomend make tests in your database and report to us result so we can improve this solution for developers community.

 *******************
 Release Information